szczyglis-dev/py-gpt/README.md

 ### Agent modes

 - **Chat** - the default mode.
 A primary agent talks directly with the user, uses available tools, and can delegate selected tasks to background workers when useful.
 This is the best general-purpose option when you want a normal agent conversation with multi-agent assistance available on demand.
 - **Orchestrator** - a dedicated orchestrator manages specialist workers in the background.
 It can create workers, assign or update their roles, run or reuse them, inspect their state, wait for results, stop them, and combine their work into the final response.
 Independent workers can run concurrently.
 This mode is useful for structured, multi-stage tasks where explicit coordination and verification are important.
-The Orchestrator runtime supports up to `16` workers.
+The Orchestrator runtime supports up to `16` workers by default.
+You can change this limit in `Settings -> Agents and experts -> Chat with Agents -> Max workers (Chat / Orchestrator)`; set it to `0` for no worker limit.
 - **Swarm** - the orchestrator launches a swarm containing the number of workers requested by the user.
 If the number of agents is not specified in the request, the orchestrator asks how many should be launched before starting the swarm.
 Workers are numbered and prefixed in status output, the orchestrator reports the swarm size when it starts, and it periodically provides an aggregated status showing how many agents are running and what they are doing. **Swarm does not impose a worker-count limit.**

 > **Warning:** Use **Swarm** with care.
 This mode has no built-in limit on the number of agents that can be created.
 Requesting a large swarm can cause unexpectedly high API usage, token consumption, resource usage, many concurrent tool operations, and other unexpected effects.
 Start with a reasonable number of agents and supervise workflows that can modify files, execute code or system commands, or perform external actions.